jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 -----

 - In each article it seems to be repeated, that you can extend the  system commands with extra functionality.
 Why not leave that out, and just mention that in the article, that actually explains extending the system interface.
-Do not make so many references to other issues... that will make the articles more complicated.
+Do not make so many references to other issues... that might make the articles more complicated.

 -----